jptweb/IGME-110-Fall-2025/documents/p3-lofi-example.md

 ## Common Mistakes to Avoid

-❌ Creating 7 separate mockups for 7 flows (you only need 5-7 screens total!)
+❌ Creating separate mockups for every flow (you only need 5-7 screens total that support multiple flows!)

 ❌ Making mockups too detailed (this is LO-fi, not hi-fi)